Pollywoggles Patterns

 Once you know whether a fabric has enough stretch, you can experiment with different fabrics that meet the requirement for the pattern you are wanting to make.

 Having said that though, I do have one caution... there may be other things to consider if choosing to use a fabric that isn't specifically designed for a certain pattern.
 Thinner knits, such as cotton/lycra blends, will drape differently and be a more relaxed fit because they are less stable.
 With some knit fabrics you may have to use a stretch needles or a stretch stitch, or the edges may need to be finished which would make them a poor choice for certain techniques such as the wrapped fleece binding that I use in a few of my fleece patterns.
-If you aren't sure whether a fabric would be suitable for a pattern designed for fleece, a good place to ask questions would be in the designers facebook group, such as Pollywoggles Sewing Circle!
+If you aren't sure whether a fabric would be suitable for a pattern designed for fleece, a good place to ask questions would be in the designers facebook group, such as Pollywoggles Sew & Chat!

 If you missed the post talking about the different types of fleece that are shown here, be sure to check that one out... it is called Sewing with Fleece...
 What is Fleece?